 Nowadays, Much of us at home have a router or router that provides us with an Internet connection.
-Thanks to 7 Best Portable Wifi Extender, we can go from our house to the outside network to consume content, browse pages and talk on social networks.
-This section works on the OSI model's network layer and will be in charge of selecting the route of the packets that enter and leave the network.
+Thanks to the 7 Best Portable Wifi Extender, we can go from our house to the outside network to consume content, browse pages and talk on social networks.
+This section works on the OSI model’s network layer and will select the route of the packets that enter and leave the network.

 What do you mean by Wifi Extender?

 A Wifi repeater is a device capable of expanding the Wifi coverage of our router.
 We know that a Wifi router will offer us a specific range, depending on its antennas’ power, type of frequency, etc. The extenders will connect as one more Wifi client to the router but can amplify that same signal so that it reaches a greater distance.

 Wifi Extender is the most economical and fundamental solution to expand our Wifi, very useful in home networks where we prioritize excellent and comprehensive coverage over pure bandwidth.
 And it is that usually these devices are not too powerful in this aspect, but they are much cheaper than meshed systems, being available for 30 $$.